ansible-collections/community.postgresql/README.md

 ### Installing the Collection from Ansible Galaxy

-Before using the PostgreSQL collection, you need to install it with the Ansible Galaxy CLI:
+Before using the PostgreSQL collection, you need to install it with the Ansible Galaxy command-line tool:

 ```bash
 ansible-galaxy collection install community.postgresql